Stride-Labs/mainnet/hyperlane/README.md

 The preferred method is to run the validator through docker using the file: `gcr.io/abacus-labs-dev/hyperlane-agent:3bb4d87-20240129-164519`

 #### From Source
-Alternatively, you could build the binary from surce:
+Alternatively, you could build the binary from source:
 ```bash
 # Clone the repo
 git clone git@github.com:hyperlane-xyz/hyperlane-monorepo.git